RobinFlaks/pg3402/README.txt

 - under the connection tab name the host name/address "postgres"
 - in the same tab make the username "pg3402" and password "pass", then click save
 - under the servers tab on the left right-click "Databases" and create a new database "users"
-- do the same to make a database "cheaters"
+- do the same to make a database "cheaters", and a database "collection"

+this project was build on java 17 azul. download consul amd64 and have consul running on port 8500

 in a real environment I would create a postgres service for each microservice in the docker-compose.yml, but due to limited space I have chosen for all the microservices to use the same postgres service.